folio-org/raml-module-builder/README.md

     }
 ```
 3. When building your module, an additional parameter will be added to the generated interfaces of the faceted endpoints. `List<String> facets`.
 You can simply convert this list into a List of Facet objects using the RMB tool as follows: `List<FacetField> facetList = FacetManager.convertFacetStrings2FacetFields(facets, "jsonb");` and pass the `facetList` returned to the `postgresClient`'s `get()` methods.

+You can set the amount of results to facet on by calling (defaults to 10,000) `FacetManager.setCalculateOnFirst(20000);`
+Note that higher numbers will potentially affect performance.

 NOTE: Creating an index on potential facet fields may be required so that performance is not greatly hindered